Improving people's lives by improving their environment

 We are more likely to make grants to local organisations who have a Greggs shop in their region.
 Please use the shop locator on the Greggs website to find your nearest shop.

 How much can we can give?

 The maximum grant that we can give is £2,000.

 We are likely to receive a very high number of applications and an accordingly low success rate.
 Please don't be too disappointed if your application is not successful.
 There are likely to be many strong applications that we are unable to offer a grant.
 In 2017 40% of eligible applications were awarded.

 How to apply:

 Follow the link at the bottom of this page to be taken to an online application form.
-After successful submission, you will receive an email with the details of your application.
-If you don't receive an email it is likely that somthing has gone wrong.
-Please contact Greggs Foundation on 0191 2127626 and we can help you.
+After successful submission, you will receive an automatic email with the details of your application.
+If you don't receive an email it is likely that something has gone wrong, you may wish to check your spam folder before contacting us.
+If you do however, need our assistance please contact Greggs Foundation on 0191 2127626 and we can help you.

 In 2016, we launched our Environmental Grants Programme funded by the 5p levy on carrier bags donated to us by Greggs plc.
 Over the last two years, this has enabled us to fund hundreds of fantastic projects which aim to improve the environment and also benefit the wider community.

 In 2019, we plan to use the funds to deliver larger nationwide projects with some of our key partners which we believe will make a greater impact on both the environment and the communities in which we operate.